KevinJayData/first-republic/readme.md

 Answer: Production with 8 implemented ideas, and Human Resources with 7 Implemented Ideas.

 ### 5) Powerpoint slide:
+Talking points
+- The Ratio% represents how many ideas benefited each department divided by the number submitted by the department.
+Departments can submit ideas to other departments so this gives an idea of who is benefiting the most vs who is coming up with the most ideas.
+- The Production Department submitted the most ideas, but only 8 ideas were implemented.
+this resulted in the lowest implemented/submitted ratio.
+- HR submitted the 2nd least number of ideas, but the ratio shows they benefited more on a percent basis than any other department.
+This indicates that other departments are submitting ideas that are implemented on the HR team.
+This can be indicative that every team interacts with HR to handle newhires, benefits, payroll, etc... and could be taking an active step to improve processes within HR.

 ![Image of ppt Slide](https://github.com/KevinJayData/first-republic/blob/main/slide1.png)